RougeWare/ContextuallyUniqueIdentifier/README.md

 An AUID is an identifier which is unique to a runtime andor save data.
 While UUID is good for general use, this is good specifically for a single session.

 The philosophy behind this comes from a desire to have a unique identifier assigned to various objects, but use as little data as possible when serialized.
-In fact, this was invented for [Rent Split](https://split.rent), a webapp which stored no data at all locally, so the share URLs contained the entire app state; that's why the IDs needed to be as short as possible.
+In fact, this was invented for [Rent Split](https://split.rent), a webapp which stored no data at all server-side, so the share URLs contained the entire app state; that's why the IDs needed to be as short as possible.

 This is only guaranteed to be unique per-session if used correctly.
 Any further uniqueness is not guaranteed.
 You might think of these as Instance-Unique Identifiers if that helps.